 The initial meeting is a great opportunity to pick their brains and get ideas.
 If your preferred contractor has a higher bid than others, you can ask him or her to match the price of a lower bid.
 Your goal is to get the best result for you, the planet, and your wallet.

 Flesh Out the Details

 The details can be extremely important, especially for green products.

 Ask the contractor to specify what materials they will use.
-Whenever possible, use formaldehyde-free and recycled materials, locally and sustainably harvested wood products, nontoxic insulation, and low or no VOC finishes and adhesives.
+Whenever possible, use formaldehyde-free and recycled materials, locally and sustainably harvested wood products, nontoxic insulation, and low-VOC or no VOC finishes or adhesives.
 Buying these products yourself is a possible way to cut costs and ensure they have the green features you want.

 Have a Clear Contract

 Make sure that the contract specifies all the important details, starting with a clear project description.
 Hold your contractor to their estimate, requiring they ask you before over-spending on materials or labor.
 The final cost of your project is your responsibility to manage and the contractor’s business to increase as much as you will allow.

 Here are a few of the common questions to answer in the contract:

 - Who will purchase the materials and apply for needed permits?

 - How long will it take the complete the project and is there a penalty if the project goes past the deadline?